uktrade/stream-unzip/docs/index.md

 - Deflate64-compressed ZIPs.
 These are created by certain versions of Windows Explorer in some circumstances.
 Python's zipfile module cannot open Deflate64-compressed ZIPs.

 - WinZip-style AES-encryped ZIPs.
-Python's zipfile module cannot open Deflate64-compressed ZIPs.
+Python's zipfile module cannot open AES-encryped ZIPs.

 - Legacy-encrypted ZIP files.
 This is also known as ZipCrypto/Zip 2.0.